jliszka/jliszka.github.com/_drafts/a-programmers-guide-to-the-central-limit-theorem.md

     0.59  0.07%
     0.60  0.06%

 Not surprising.
-All the sample means are clustered around the actual mean (0.5).
+All the sample means are clustered around the true mean (0.5).

 Let's try a couple more.